peterloron/zabbix/README.md

-# zabbix
-Zabbix monitoring scripts and suchlike
+Various scripts and templates for monitoring with Zabbix.